Alex Davidson (footballer, born 1920)

-Alex Davidson (6 June 1920 – 11 February 2005) was a Scottish football player.
+Alex Davidson (6 June 1920 – 11 February 2005) was a Scottish footballer.
 Davidson played for Hibernian in the Scottish Football League before the Second World War.
 He scored a late equalising goal in an Edinburgh derby against Hearts on 1 January 1938.
 During the war, he played for Lincoln City as a guest.
 When league football resumed after the war, Davidson played for Chelsea and Crystal Palace in the English Football League.